-XRD Variable Contents XRDADMINPATH Is the directory for log files.
-By default, it is XRDBASE/logs .
-XRDCONFIGFN The effective administrative path used for server management files.
+XRD Variable Contents XRDADMINPATH Is the directory for cmsd -specific files and sockets XRDCONFIGFN The path to the configuration file.
 XRDCMSCLUSTERID The globally unique cluster identification for this host.
 XRDDEBUG Set to one when the -d command line option is specified.
 XRDHOST The current host's DNS name.
 XRDINSTANCE Is the string of the form "execname instance@hostname".
 Where execname is the executable's name, instance is the name specified via -n or anon if no instance name was specified, and hostname is the current host's DNS name.
 XRDLOGDIR Is the directory where log files are written.
 XRDNAME The name specified via -n or anon if no instance name was specified.
 XRDPROG The executable's name.
 XRDROLE The effective value specified on the all.role directive.
 XRDSITE The site name specified either via the -s command line option or the all.sitename directive.